 Do not let young girls tie the rakhi too tight

 Children are enthusiastic about tying the rakhi but your child is very delicate, make sure the rakhi is not too tight and doesn’t have a lot of bright objects on it.
 As a tight rakhi can give blood supply issues.
 The child can put the attractive rakhi in his mouth that can lead to chocking issues.

 Restrict what goes in the kid’s mouth

-From the rakhi to the sweets please make sure you child doesn’t end up eating any undesirables.
-If the baby is breastfeed and below six months do not try to make him eat market brought sweets.
+From the rakhi to the sweets please make sure your child doesn’t end up eating any undesirables.
+If the baby is breastfed and below six months do not try to make him eat market-bought sweets.
 They can be dangerous.
-For a baby above six months make an unsweetend kheer and offer a teaspoon as the sweet-treat for tying rakhi.
+For a baby above six months make an unsweetened kheer and offer a teaspoon as the sweet treat for tying rakhi.